crawfoal/reflections/lesson_3_reflections.md

 project on your computer as a starting point for another project.
 A branch is a way of keeping track of different versions of a single project.
 Branches are created *within* a repo, whereas the other two create new repos.

+**What is the benefit of having a copy of the last known state of the remote stored locally?**
+Because our local computer has a copy of the last known state of the remote repo, it can only download the changes since then, rather than the whole repo.
+It also gives information needed in order to merge the local and remote changes.